 This article will discuss Sabine’s business model, and why investors anticipating higher oil and gas prices may want to give this royalty trust a closer look.

 Its oil and gas producing properties are located in Florida, Louisiana, Mississippi, New Mexico, Oklahoma, and Texas.
 The trust has had a long and successful history.
-When the trust was formed in 1982, reserves were estimated at 9 million barrels of oil and 62 billion cubic feet of gas.
+When the trust was formed in 1982, reserves were estimated at 9 million barrels of oil and 62 million cubic feet of gas.

 The trust does not have a specified end date, but it would terminate if revenue from the royalty properties falls below $2 million per year, in any consecutive two-year period.

-However, the cash flows of SBR are extremely sensitive to the gyrations of the prices of oil and gas and as a result, have resulted in a markedly volatile performance record.
-Given the suppressed cash flows due to the pandemic this year and our expectations for higher realized oil prices in the upcoming years, we expect 6.0% average annual growth of distributable cash flow per unit over the next five years.
+However, the cash flows of SBR are highly cyclical due to the dramatic swings of the prices of oil and gas, which have resulted in a markedly volatile performance record.
+Given the high comparison base formed by the 10-year high distributable cash flow per unit of $7.80 we expect this year, we expect a 14.0% average annual decline of distributable cash flow per unit over the next five years.